 When the cookie is activated, it is assigned an identification number and your personal data is not assigned to this identification number.
 Your name, IP address or similar data that would enable the cookie to be assigned to you will not be placed in the cookie.
 On the basis of cookie technology, we only receive pseudonymised information, such as which pages of our website have been visited, which offers have been viewed, etc.

-You can set your browser so that you are informed in advance when cookies are set and can decide on a case-by-case basis whether you wish to exclude the acceptance of cookies in certain cases or in general, or whether cookies should be prevented completely.
+We do not use any of these cookies without your prior consent according to our cookie-notice on our frontpage.
+So you are informed in advance when cookies are set and can decide on a case-by-case basis whether you wish to exclude the acceptance of cookies in certain cases or in general, or whether these cookies should be prevented completely.
 This may limit the functionality of the website.

 In addition, we offer you the option of limiting the storage of cookies to the absolutely necessary extent with the checkboxes in our cookie notice when you first visit our website.